Our roundup of the best outdoor drinking spaces in Manchester.

 Based in the historic Shambles Square, the duo embody everything we love about the traditional old man pub.
 It may have the biggest beer garden in the city, but as a Sam Smiths pub, it also has some of the lowest prices which means its garden is one of the first to fill up.
 Sinclair’s Oyster Bar, 2 Cathedral Gates, M3 1SW.

 Known as the pub that Manchester built, The Pilcrow was constructed by an army of volunteers during a series of weekly craft masterclasses over 10 months.
 With its relaxed Scandinavian feel, its beer garden brings a dose of much-needed tranquillity to the city.
+While the pub is currently closed, the venue will be returning as the Sadler’s Cat on July 30th.
 The Pilcrow, Sadler’s Yard, Hanover Street, M60 0AB.

 11. The Alchemist, Media City

 Famed for its fancy cocktails, The Alchemist serves up dangerously drinkable concoctions with a side of smokey showmanship.
 And while we’re blessed with no fewer than three Alchemists in Manchester, the one in Media City is our personal favourite.
 Due (in part) to the breathtaking views it offers across Media City and the quays, making it the perfect spot for chilled after-work drinks.
 The Alchemist, The Bund, The Quays, Media City, M50 3AB.